akshay993/Bigram-Model-Probability-Estimation/README.md

       2. Linux commands like tr, sed, egrep used for Normalization and Bigram and Unigram model creation.

-Data corpus file also included in the repository.
+Data corpus also included in the repository.